wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

    recommends that it is not relied upon.

-   Just like the case for the aggressive use of NSEC discussed in this draft, we could revisit this recommendation.
-As long as the full- service resolver knows a name would not exist without the wildcard match, it could answer a query for that name using the cached deduced wildcard, and it may be justified for performance and other benefits.
+   Just like the case for the aggressive use of NSEC discussed in this draft, we revise this recommendation.
+As long as the full-service resolver knows a name would not exist without the wildcard match, it can answer a query for that name using the cached deduced wildcard, and it may be justified for performance and other benefits.
+(Note

+Fujiwara, et al.        Expires February 2, 2017                [Page 6]

+Internet-Draft              NSEC/NSEC3 usage                 August 2016

-   (Note that, so far, this is orthogonal to "when aggressive use (of NSEC) is enabled").
+   that, so far, this is orthogonal to "when aggressive use (of NSEC) is enabled").

    Furthermore, when aggressive use of NSEC is enabled, the aggressive use of cached deduced wildcard will be more effective.